libelle17/autofax/README.md

 <td width="89%">

-<p style="margin-top: 1em">2) Installation of capisuite, in
+<p style="margin-top: 1em">2) Installation of
-case a fritzcard is inserted and capisuite is not installed.
+<b>capisuite</b>, in case a fritzcard is inserted and
+capisuite is not installed.
 If necessary configuration of
 <b>/etc/capisuite/capisuite.conf</b> and
 <b>/etc/capisuite/fax.conf</b>.
 If necessary edition of the
 python-script for received faxes (default e.g.